-However, if you plan it out right with our San Diego trip planner, you can experience the best of San Diego and avoid thoughts of; “I wish we did this” or “It would have been nice to see that.”
+However, if you plan it out right with our San Diego trip planner, you can experience the best of San Diego and avoid thoughts of “I wish we’d done that.”
+If you want to get right to it, see our post on the top things to do in San Diego.

 1) Consider the Timing